 Even riding through hills will not effectively utilize a regenerative braking system on an electric bicycle.
 So, using regenerative braking in such cases also does not make much sense.

 The e-bike braking system is not built for regen braking

-In the electric cars, regenerative brakes use the most advanced and sophisticated braking mechanism to allow the driver to take full control over the vehicle.
+In electric cars, regenerative brakes use the most advanced and sophisticated braking mechanism to allow the driver to take full control of the vehicle.
 These hybrid cars blend regenerative and conventional disc braking with perfection.

 However, the combination of such technologies is expensive, and the overall system is too weighty.
 Also, in a car, such a braking technique works equally on both front and rear brakes.

 Also, bikers mostly use the front brake to control their e-bike on the road.
-That being said, installing such an expensive and weighty braking mechanism such as regenerative ones’ would limit the mobility of e-bikes.
+That being said, installing such an expensive and weighty braking mechanism as a regenerative one would limit the mobility of e-bikes.